Convict era of Western Australia: Free settlement to penal colony

 In December 1828, the British Colonial Office agreed to establish a colony at Swan River in Western Australia.
-It then issued a circular outlining the conditions of settlement, which stated, "It is not intended that any convicts or other description of Prisoners, be sent to this new settlement."
+It then issued a circular outlining the conditions reedy which of settlement, which stated, "It is not intended that any convicts or other description of Prisoners, be sent to this new settlement."
 That Swan River Colony would not be a penal colony was highly attractive to many of the potential settlers, and the condition was mentioned often by promoters during the period of Swan River mania.

 Swan River Colony was established as a "free settlement" in June 1829.
 Still, in early September the merchant vessel Anglesea grounded at Gage Roads, at the mouth of the Swan River.
 She did not break up, as had been expected, but instead survived to become Western Australia's first prison hulk.

 For the first fifteen years, the people of the colony were generally opposed to accepting convicts, although the idea was in constant circulation almost from the start.
 Early in 1831, the Colonel Peter Latour asked permission to transport 300 Swing Riots convicts, but was refused.
-Nonetheless, the idea was under discussion later that year, with the Fremantle Observer editorialising on the need for convict labour, and George Fletcher Moore writing in his diary: In 1834, Captain Frederick Irwin suggested that the colony take in some Indian convicts for use as labour for the construction of public works.
+Nonetheless, the idea was under discussion later that year, with the Fremantle Observer editorialising on the need for convict labour, and George Fletcher Moore writing in his diary:

+In 1834, Captain Frederick Irwin suggested that the colony take in some Indian convicts for use as labour for the construction of public works.
 Towards the end of that year, a meeting of settlers at King George Sound passed a motion, signed by sixteen persons, that convict labour was needed for land clearing and road works, but this was met with little support in other parts of the colony.
 Three years later, a similar motion was considered but defeated by the Western Australian Agricultural Society.

 Introduction of Parkhurst apprentices

 Early in 1839, the Governor of Western Australia, John Hutt, received from the Colonial Office a circular asking if the colony would be prepared to accept juvenile prisoners who had first been reformed in "penitentiaries especially adapted for the purpose of their education and reformation".
-After seeking comment from the Western Australian Agricultural Society, Hutt responded that, "The Majority of the Community would not object to boys not above 15 years of age...." but that the labour market could not support more than 30 boys per year.
+After seeking comment from the Western Australian Agricultural Society, Hutt responded that "the majority of the community would not object to boys not above 15 years of age", but that the labour market could not support more than 30 boys per year.
 234 juvenile prisoners were subsequently transported from Parkhurst Prison to Western Australia between 1842 and 1849.
 These Parkhurst apprentices were then "apprenticed" to local employers.

 As Western Australia was not yet a penal colony, contemporary documents scrupulously avoided referring to the Parkhurst apprentices as "convicts".
 Most historians have since maintained this distinction.
 An opposing view, held for example by Andrew Gill, is that the Parkhurst apprentices were convicts, and that their apprenticeships constituted convict assignment.